Proof of identity for non-residents

 - Australian birth certificate

 - Australian passport.

-The following are acceptable secondary proof of identity documents:
+Acceptable secondary proof of identity documents include:

 - national photo identification card